-Don't overpay the nationwide companies by the thou\$ands when MOLD TOX, LLC can install a dry-up system for a fraction of the cost!
-BBB Accredited Business with A + Rating TN Charter #4410 (865) 524-1227 (865) 453-1880 www.moldtox.com
+MOLD TOX, LLC can install a dry-up system for a fraction of the cost!
+BBB Accredited Business with A + Rating

+TN Charter #4410

+(865) 524-1227 (865) 453-1880

+www.moldtox.com

-Kellie Jolly Harper was born to play and coach basketball Continued from page 1 coaching stops at Western Carolina, North Carolina State and Missouri State.
+Twice Baked Pie or Lemon Meringue Pie Sliced Awesome Deals on Easter Candy & Decor Kellie Jolly Harper was born to play and coach basketball Continued from page 1 coaching stops at Western Carolina, North Carolina State and Missouri State.
 He is expected to continue in that role at UT as well.
 The two first met in 1997 while working in one of Summitt's summer camps.
 They have a son, Jackson, who is 5 and a daughter, Kylie, who will be 1 in June.
-Grandmother Peggy has been known to lend a hand with the youngsters from time to time.
-Kellie Harper was officially announced as the Lady Vols' new head coach April 10, replacing Holly Warlick, who was relieved of her duties after seven seasons.
-Harper had finished her sixth year at Missouri State, guiding a young Lady Bears team to the NCAA Sweet 16 before falling to No. 2 Stanford 55-46 March 30.
-Missouri State, which did not have a senior and was loaded with freshmen and sophomores, knocked off No. 1 seed Drake to win the MVC tournament title and qualify for the NCAA tourney.
-Seeded No. 11, the Lady Bears then upset No. 6 seed DePaul and No. 3 seed lowa State in the first and second rounds.
-Kellie was 26 and the youngest coach in the nation when she started at Western Carolina in 2004.
-Now with 15 years of experience and learning from mistakes along the way, Harper says she feels "very confident" in her ability to be Tennessee's head coach.
-"I came here to win championships Kellie.

-and compete," she said.
-"I've got to make sure everybody is on board with that."
-UT Athletic Director Phillip Fulmer said he set out in the interview process to hire the "best coach" for the job and that gender or ties to Tennessee didn't matter.
-"It became clear that a Lady Vol would be really great, and then Kellie knocked it out of the park (in the interview)," said Fulmer, who added that Kellie sometimes even sounds like Summitt.
-Both also grew up in a small Tennessee town and lived and worked on a farm.
+Grandmother Peggy has been known to lend a hand with the youngsters from Kellie Harper was officially announced as the Lady Vols' new head coach April 10, replacing Holly Warlick, who was relieved of her duties after seven seasons.
+Harper had finished her sixth year at Missouri State, guiding a young Lady Bears team to the NCAA Sweet 16 before falling to No. 2 Stanford 55-46 Missouri State, which did not have a senior and was loaded with freshmen and sophomores, knocked off No. 1 seed Drake to win the MVC tournament title and qualify for the NCAA tourney.
+Seeded No. 11, the Lady Bears then upset No. 6 seed DePaul and No. 3 seed Iowa State in the first and second Kellie was 26 and the youngest coach in the nation when she started at Western Carolina in 2004.
+Now with 15 years of experience and learning from mistakes along the way, Harper says she feels "very confident" in her ability to be Tennessee's head and compete," she said.
+"I've got to make sure everybody is on board with UT Athletic Director Phillip Fulmer said he set out in the interview process to hire the "best coach" for the job and that gender or ties to Tennessee didn't matter.
+"It became clear that a Lady Vol would be really great, and then Kellie knocked it out of the park (in the interview)," said Fulmer, who added that Kellie sometimes even sounds like Both also grew up in a small Tennessee town and lived and worked on a farm.
 Former UT women's athletic director Joan Cronan said of Harper: "She has a heart and passion for Tennessee, and that goes a long way."
 Harper said following Warlick was "bittersweet" because of the way the position became open.
 "I want to do everything that we can to respect Holly, be respectful of her time here and what she means to this program," she said.
 Harper said she was okay with following the legacy left by Summitt, but the memories and reminders of her former coach will make it difficult for awhile.
-"I love her and miss her dearly," she said.

-What would Summitt tell Kellie if she were still alive?
+"I love her and miss her dearly," she What would Summitt tell Kellie if she were still alive?

-"I think she would say, 'You better get in your office and get to work," said OUANTITY RIGHTS RESERVED - Not all items available in all locations - Items

-Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912
+"I think she would say, 'You better get in your office and get to work," said "I came here to win championships Kellie. section April 15, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912